Elizabeth A. Clark: Recognition and awards

 Clark has served as president of the American Academy of Religion (1990), the American Society of Church History (1987), and the North American Patristics Society (1989).
 She was responsible for launching the Journal of Early Christian Studies, a flagship journal in the field of Patristics, early Christianity, and late ancient studies.
 She was awarded a Guggenheim Fellowship in 1988.
 She has been the recipient of grants from the National Endowment for the Humanities and the American Council of Learned Societies.
 In 2003, she received the Distinguished Career Award from the American Society of Church History.
-In 2006 she was awarded the Distinguished Service Award of the North American Patristic Society.
+In 2006, she was awarded the Distinguished Service Award of the North American Patristic Society.

-Clark's critical influence is demonstrated in the two Festschriften published in her honor: the first, The Cultural Turn in Late Ancient Studies (2005) edited by Dale Martin and Patricia Cox Miller; the second edited by C. M. Chin and Caroline T. Schroeder: Melania: Early Christianity through the Life of One Family (2017).
+Clark's critical influence is demonstrated in the two Festschriften published in her honor: the first, The Cultural Turn in Late Ancient Studies (2005) edited by Dale Martin and Patricia Miller; the second edited by C. M. Chin and Caroline Schroeder: Melania: Early Christianity through the Life of One Family (2017).
 In 2018, Duke University renamed the Center for Late Ancient Studies as the Elizabeth A. Clark Center for Late Ancient Studies, "in honor of Dr. Clark’s career and leadership in the field."

 Clark has served as dissertation adviser for a number of leading scholars in the field.
 For her support of young scholars, especially her commitment to support women and others who have not traditionally been represented in the academy, Clark was awarded the Dean's award for Excellence in Mentoring.

 Her most recent book, The Fathers Refounded, was described as "a truly brilliant book, massively researched, beautifully written, often witty, and rich with insight".